 On our second stopover, we were able to go on two tours that we had booked during our first stopover (if you go during the summer, you will want to book ahead of time.
 They are very busy in the summer.
 For an island of 330,000 people, they get 12 tourists per Icelander per year.
 They are well geared for tourism, but still.
 Hotels and tours fill up.
-And things are expensive.
+Instead of a hotel on this stopover, we stayed at a small AirBnB by the university.
+And things are expensive!
 Start saving your pennies now if you plan to visit).

 Our first tour was the Golden Circle, which pretty much everyone does.
 It’s a circle of sights to see that are about two hours outside of town, and can be visited in a half day.
 The stunning Gulfoss waterfall, a geysir, and Thingvillier National Park, where two tectonic plates meet up (North American and European).
 Here you can see the rift between the two plates, and if you wish, you can dive or snorkel the Silfra fissure.